 In contrast, the working life table results just shown use period LEs as the starting point, i.e. LEs based only on the series of age-specific mortality rates in a given year plus the assumption the rates are constant, hence steady state.
-Analogously to Figure 2a, we can disaggregate these person-years (PYs) by the same main activity classification.
+Analogously to the breakdown shown in Figure 2a, these person-years (PYs) can be disaggregated by the same main activity classification.
 This is shown graphically in Figure 2b which is an empirical estimate of the idea in Figure 1 (also converted to a conventional population pyramid, with age along the vertical axis, and males and females shown separately on the left and right respectively).

 The main disadvantage of using directly observed cross-sectional data as in Figure 2a comes when building up a time series.
 The baby boom bulge in the population pyramid is clearly visible in Figure 2a centred around age 35.
 Any changes over time in the proportions of the population whose main activity is school, work or other will thus be confounded with changes in the age structure.
-However, using the steady-state population in Figure 2b will not encounter this problem, though the much slower changes in LE will also be mixed into the results of any time series of "working life time", as they were in Table 1.
+In contrast, using the steady-state population in Figure 2b will not encounter this problem, though the much slower changes in LE will still be mixed into the results of any time series of "working life time", as they were in Table 1.

-As a further refinement of the life table approach in Figure 2b, we can also use historical and projected mortality rates in these calculations to generate LEs, thereby eschewing the steady state assumption embodied in period life table estimates - e.g. using the 1940 infant mortality rate for individuals born in 1940, the 2000 mortality rate for 60 year olds born in 1940, and a projected 2020 mortality rate for 80 year olds born in 1940.
+As a further refinement of the life table approach in Figure 2b, we can also use historical and projected mortality rates in these calculations to generate LEs, thereby eschewing the steady state assumption embodied in period life table estimates.
+This approach would use, for example, the 1940 infant mortality rate for individuals born in 1940, the 2000 mortality rate for 60 year olds born in 1940, and a projected 2020 mortality rate for 80 year olds born in 1940.
 The resulting LEs for three 20 year wide birth cohorts are shown in Figure 3.
-These LEs are cohort rather than period LEs because they are not based on a steady state assumption, but rather use mortality rates embedded in actual calendar time, i.e. time-varying mortality rates.
+These LEs are cohort rather than period LEs because they are not based on a steady state assumption, but rather use mortality rates embedded in actual calendar time, i.e. time-varying mortality rates for each individual as he or she ages.
 For example, LE is projected to increase by over 6 years from 81.9 years to 88.1 years for the cohort born in the 1980s and 1990s compared to baby boom women born in the 1940 - 1959 decades.